 A xenobiotic is a chemical which is found in an organism but which is not normally produced or expected to be present in it.
 It is foreign to the organism.
 It can also cover substances which are present in much higher concentrations than are usual.
 Specifically, drugs such as antibiotics are xenobiotics in humans because the human body does not produce them itself, nor are they part of a normal diet.
 The term xenobiotic is also used to refer to organs transplanted from one species to another.
 However, for this discourse we are going to limit it to the former definition.
-Xenobiotics include made synthetic compounds such component of pesticides, plastics, drilling fluids antibiotics, petrochemicals, heavy metals etc
+Xenobiotics include compounds made synthetic man such as component of pesticides, plastics, drilling fluids antibiotics, petrochemicals, heavy metals etc